gcampo88/ok9cupid/README.md

 - [ ] create carousel on root page with randomly selected dog photos from dog index
 - Use CSS to style new views

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.

 ### Phase 6: Favorites (0.5 day)